A Novel About a Young Teacher

 Also, you should always be working on two novels simultaneously, one that you love and one that you hate.
 This allows you to learn new ideas and techniques from both and incorporate those techniques into both stories.
 You should divide your time between those novels around 2/10 for the novel you love and 8/10 for the novel you don’t love!
-So if you write for 10 hours a day, then 2 hours should go towards your beloved novel and the other 8 hours should go into your other novel.
-This helps keeping you motivated… and trust me, you will need all the motivation in the world when you’re working on the “crap” story.
+So if you write for a total of 10 hours a day, then 2 of those hours should go towards your beloved novel and the other 8 hours should go into your other novel.
+This helps keeping you motivated… and trust me, you will need all the motivation in the world when you’re working on the “boring” story.

 If you’re serious about a writing career, then I can’t stress enough how useful this is!
 Getting used to the feeling of “heavy work” and the “pain” of getting the words down is something you have to really get used to.
 And writing the boring stuff will discipline you pretty quickly!